chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why-Use-PureScript.md

 > I mean, I might not write the performance critical code in PureScript, for say, a game, but that's what the FFI is for.

-- One person thought there really weren't any cons, just some situations where it's not "ideal:" laziness.
+- One person thought there really weren't any cons, just some situations where it's not "ideal".
+For example, if you want lazy evaluation by default, PureScript is not ideal for you.

 ### Thread: Good First Impressions but Lacking Deeper Concept Explanations